 10g ginger, peeled and finely grated

-100g appropriate-first-rate kimchi (shop-offered), kind of chopped, plus greater to serve
+100g appropriate-first-rate kimchi (shop-offered), chopped, plus more excellent to serve

 60ml sunflower oil